mrthristanezra/pleziergames/README.md

 # PlezierGames
-A game website filled with fun, chill and engagement.
+A website filled with fun, chill and engagement.
 Created by Mr. Thristan Ezra for his own satisfaction